 Elia Kirby - Principal and Business Manager

 Elia Kirby (BA, SFU; MA, UBC), is a professional Technical Director and Production Manager for Theatre, Public Art, and Live Events.
 Significant recent projects include: scenery for Times of India Film Awards (May 2013, BC Place), CODE Live (VanOc 2010), Calm, Plaza, and Horizon Sky for Vancouver Art Gallery Off Site, West Side Story set construction for Vancouver Opera, and the international tours of Dress Me Up In Your Love, (Theatre Replacement) and Winners and Losers (Theatre Replacement and Neworld Theatre).
 In 2003, Elia founded and continues to manage the Great Northern Way Scene Shop, where he has been involved in over 300 art projects, theatre and film sets, and performance events.
 Elia has taught Production Management and Technical Direction at Capilano University, UBC and SFU; and Human Geography at UBC.
 Elia grew up with the Caravan Stage Company, the world's foremost horse drawn theatre company.
 Elia has worked on site-specific spectacle theatre in the UK with Welfare State International & Theatre of Fire; and with Legs on the Wall in Australia.
-Elia is currently the President of the Arts Factory Society and working on developing 281 Industrial Avenue into professional artist studios and a scene shop.
+Elia is currently the President of the Arts Factory Society at 281 Industrial Avenue; a professional artist studio facility.

 Marietta Kozak - General Manager